From Dutch art and culture to modern history and science, we explore the most popular museums in the Netherlands that

 4. Frans Hals Museum, Haarlem

 Located in the charming medieval city of Haarlem, the Frans Hals Museum is home to the most famous 17th-century paintings by the renowned Dutch Golden Age painter, Frans Hals.
 The famous artist specialized in painting people; from the wealthy citizens of Haarlem to less prominent people such as the village idiot and laughing fishermen.
 Visitors to the museum can see some of his most famous paintings from the Golden Age alongside contemporary art installations; allowing them to view them in a totally unique way.
 The museum is split between two locations, Hof and Hal, which are situated within a short walking distance from each other, giving visitors the chance to stroll through Haarlem’s scenic historic center.

 Frans Hals Museum – Hof, Groot Heiligland 62, 2011 ES Haarlem

 5. NEMO Science Museum, Amsterdam

 Located in Amsterdam, the NEMO Science Museum is the largest science center in the Netherlands and one of the most popular among curious minds.
 A different scientific theme is presented on each of its five floors, beginning with an exploration of DNA and chain reactions – look out for the giant dominoes and flying car.
 From here, visitors can move up through the different levels of the building, learning as they go.
-Along the way, they will discover several key features including a science lab, a display about the human mind, and a performance hall which screens movies about science.
+Along the way, they will discover several key features including a science lab, a display about the human mind, and a performance hall that screens movies about science.
 The top floor, meanwhile, has a café which offers a fantastic view of Amsterdam down below.
 Crammed full of exhibitions, experiments, demonstrations, and workshops, the museum is also one of the most popular family attractions in the Netherlands.

 NEMO Science Museum, Oosterdok 2, 1011 VX Amsterdam